5 Best Food Tours in Kyoto

 This tour really stands out in terms of food quality.
 We enjoyed fresh sashimi, miso-glazed tofu skewers, and best of all, hoba miso, which is miso grilled on a magnolia leaf.
 We even got to grill it ourselves!

-We started by exploring the Nishiki Market and trying lots of street food snacks, before moving onto a few different izakayas to try different obanzai dishes.
+We started by exploring the Nishiki Market and trying lots of street food snacks, before moving on to a few different izakayas to try different obanzai dishes.
 Our guide explained to us that for a dish to be obanzai, at least half of its ingredients must come from Kyoto, which we found really cool!

 Then, we wrapped up the tour with a quick walk around Pontocho, the “mini geisha” district.
 It’s not quite as famous as Gion, but it’s still one of Kyoto’s five thriving geisha districts.
-We loved the atmosphere here and there are plenty of fun izakayas for those looking to continue their night out!
+We loved the atmosphere here, and there are plenty of fun izakayas for those looking to continue their night out!

 From exploring the market to checking out izakayas and exploring one of Kyoto’s coolest districts, we thought that this tour did a great job of showcasing Kyoto’s food scene and character.
 We would definitely do it again!